zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-12-26-appendix-organization.markdown

 ### Architecture
 * **Use a loosely coupled architecture:** The extent to which a team can test and deploy their applications on demand without requiring orchestration with other services.
-* **Architect for empowered teams:** Teams that can choose which tools to use do better as continuous delivery and, in turn, drive better software development and delivery performance.
+* **Architect for empowered teams:** Teams that can choose which tools to use, do better, and, in turn, drive better software development and delivery performance.

 ### Product and Process
 * **Gather and implement customer feedback:** Actively and regularly seek customer feedback and incorporate this feedback into the design of products.